 J&K: Pakistan violates ceasefire in Nowshera sector of Rajouri district

-Jammu, Apr 02: The Pakistan Army on Tuesday violated ceasefire in Nowshera Sector of Rajouri District with mortars and small arms firing.
+Jammu, Apr 02: The Pakistan Army on Tuesday violated ceasefire in Jammu and Kashmir's Nowshera Sector of Rajouri District with mortars and small arms firing.

 A defence spokesperson said Pakistan violated the ceasefire at about 11.30 am onward with mortar shelling and small arm firings in Nowshera Sector of Rajouri District.